-(iv) Behaviour of Staff
+(v) Behaviour of Staff

 Staff are aware of the powerful influence they exert as behaviour role models.
-Therefore staff treat all pupils and also each other with courtesy and respect at all times.
-This is underpinned by the bible verse of "Treat others just as you want to be treated."
-(Luke 6:31).
+Therefore, staff treat all pupils and also each other with courtesy and respect at all times.

 (5) Responding to the behaviour of pupils with SEND